turicas/arduinoMakefile/README.markdown

 It does:

-- Compiles your sketchbook, including the standard Arduino library
+- Compiles your sketch, including the standard Arduino library required
 - Merge all files into a .elf and them translate it to a .hex file
 - Upload the .hex to Arduino's flash memory

 **WARNING[0]:** it was tested only in Ubuntu GNU/Linux with Arduino Uno.
 Probably it'll work well in any GNU/Linux distribution or Mac OS with Arduino Duemilanove.
 Windows users: sorry, please use a better OS.

 **WARNING[1]:** by now the feature of compiling external libraries (even standard libraries and third-party libraries) is not implemented.
-So, if you have some `#include` in your project, probably it'll not work -- but don't be afraid, I'm working on this.
+So, if you have some `#include` in your project, probably it won't work -- but don't be afraid, I'm working on this.

 Dependencies